esciencecenter-digital-skills/lesson-FAIR-software/_episodes/03-registry.md

 > and pick a registry for your software.
 >
 > - Which registry did you choose?
-> - Why do you choose that one?
+> - Why did you choose that one?
 > - What kind of software is in this registry?
 > - Try to find documentation on how to register software in there.
 >